jessica-mitchell/nest-simulator/doc/htmldoc/synapses/synapse_dynamics.rst

 ~~~~~~~~~~~~~~~

 The time dependence of the postsynaptic response to a single presynaptic spike is specified by a kernel :math:`k(t)`.
-Synapntic kernels are normalized such that the peak value equals 1.
+Synaptic kernels are normalized such that the peak value equals 1.
-The kernels differ in shape while the delta kernel describes one pulse only at the time point of the spike arrival.
+The kernels differ in shape.
+The delta kernel describes one pulse only at the time point of the spike arrival.
-The exponential kernel models a temporal decay of the post synaptic response.
+The exponential kernel models a temporal decay of the post-synaptic response.
 Alpha- and beta-function kernels, in addition, account for the finite rise time of the postsynaptic response.